Is a Paleo Diet Healthy?

 Scientists don't agree unanimously on whether this hypothesis is true.
 But tenets of Paleo, such as removing refined sugar and junk food, are widely regarded as beneficial.

 Its proponents claim that Paleolithic nutrition is an effective strategy for your health.
 With a core of vegetables, fruits, nuts and seeds, healthy fats, and organic meats, it's easy to see why.
-In this way, the Paleo diet is very similar to other healthy eating plans like the diabetes diet.
+In this way, the Paleo lifestyle is very similar to other healthy eating plans like the diabetes diet.

 Hunting & gathering - what did we eat?